Hotmoka/hotmoka/tutorial/Takamaka.md

 ## A Transaction that Invokes a Method <a name="method-transaction"></a>

+> If you do not want to do the exercise yourself and want instead to jump directly
+> to the files resulting at the end of this section, check out the `hotmoka_tutorial`
+> repository at the `family_method` branch: `git checkout family_method --`.
+> You can then import
+> the `family` and `blockchain` projects in Eclipse by using File &rarr; Import, then specify
+> *Existing Maven Projects* and select their directories inside `hotmoka_tutorial`.

 In our `Main` class, variable `albert` holds a machine-independent reference to an object of class `Person`, that has just been created in the store of the node.
 Let us invoke the